 3. Window floor plan symbols

 - Sliding-glass windows.
-Sliding windows are represented by three parallel lines, used to distinguish the openings from solid walls.
+Sliding windows are represented by three parallel lines that distinguish the openings from solid walls.

 - Casement windows.
 Casement windows are hinged on the sides and open either inward or outward like a door.
 Floor plan symbols include arcs that indicate which way they open.

 - Bay windows.
-Bay windows are a combination of three or more windows that angle outward, extending beyond exterior walls.
+Floor plan symbols for bay windows are a combination of three or more windows that angle outward, extending beyond exterior walls.

 4. Wall floor plan symbols

 Walls are the most common element in a blueprint and are represented by different types of lines.
-Thicker lines indicate exterior walls, while thin ones are generally used to show interior walls--however, that’s not a hard and fast rule.
+Thicker lines indicate exterior walls, while thin ones are generally used to show interior walls — however, there are exceptions to that rule.

-Here are some different examples of floor plan symbols used to depict walls.
+Here are some different examples of floor plan symbols that depict walls.

 - Structural walls.
-Structural walls are typically exterior or load bearing walls and are the first walls to go up when building begins.
-These walls represent a building’s structural integrity—meaning, you’ll want to nail these down before you start adding in interior walls (which are indicated by thinner lines), windows or doors.
+Structural walls are typically exterior or load-bearing walls and are the first walls to go up when construction begins.
+These walls represent a building’s structural integrity — meaning, you’ll want to define these before you start adding interior walls (which are indicated by thinner lines), windows, or doors.